-Smith enters the 2015 season with 248 victories to join Dix as the only Green Terror softball coaches to join the century club.
+Smith enters the 2019 season with a 314-284-2 record to join Dix as the only Green Terror softball coaches to join the century club.
+He joined Dix in the 300-win club this past season with a 5-4, nine-inning victory over Farmingdale State on Mar.
+20.

 Riding the right arm of CC Pitcher of the Year Caroline Brehm, Smith’s Green Terror squad entered the NCAA tournament as the eighth seed in the Newport News Regional and made a magical run through the bracket.
 After dropping its first game to top-ranked Emory, the Green Terror recorded a 10th-inning walkoff win over Messiah, a 14-inning marathon victory over Ferrum, and a two-out, two-strike, bottom-of-the-seventh walkoff grand slam over Salisbury before falling to host and second-seeded Christopher Newport.
 Brehm threw every pitch of the regional to end her rookie season with a program- and conference-record 377 strikeouts.